gradle/native-platform/readme.md

 ### 0.15 (not released)

 * Added `TerminalInput` to read text from the terminal.
-Supports raw mode.
+Supports raw mode and arrow keys.
 * Added methods to `Terminal` to write text to the terminal.
 Anything written to `System.out` or `System.err` is no longer automatically flushed before cursor or text attributes are changed.
 * Added method to `Terminals` to determine whether stdin is attached to a terminal.